nilnor/moonpick/README.md

 $ luarocks install moonpick
 ```

-Run moonpick from command line:
+It can then be run from command line:

 ```shell
 $ moonpick <path-to-file>
 ```

+The output closely mimics the output of Moonscript's built-in linter.

 It's also easily bundled into a standalone application as it's sole dependency
 is moonscript.
 See the [API](#API) section for more information on how to run